McDonald & Co.: History

 It was formed in 1924 by Charles Bert "Bert" McDonald and James Callahan, who borrowed $50,000 to buy the Geo.
 W. York Co.
 The pair would rename the firm McDonald & Callahan.
 The firm would use several more names before settling on McDonald & Co. in 1944.
 In 1964, McD bought Field, Richards & Co.

 McD was organized as a partnership until it went public on July 20, 1983.
 The IPO increased McD's capital from $6 million to $24 million, with 80% of the stock held by the former partners of the partnership.

 In December 1990, McD acquired S. J. Wolfe & Co., a stock brokerage firm and an over-the-counter trading operation.

 At the time of KeyCorp merger, McD was the leader in merger transactions in the Midwest during the past two years, according to the American Banker trade newspaper.
 It also had nearly 700 retail brokers, 160 investment bankers, and about 260 specialists in capital markets.

 At the same time as the KeyCorp merger, McD was making a couple acquisitions of its own.
-In September 1998, McD completed the purchase of Rochester, NY-based brokerage firm Essex Capital Markets Inc. Essex had 55 brokers and 4 offices in Buffalo, Syracuse, Lockport, and Jamestown.
-It was also attempting to buy Raleigh, NC-based full-service investment banking firm Trident Securities Inc. Accordingly, Key would buy Trident in a stock deal in April 1999 and it would be operated as a separate division of McD.
+In September 1998, McD completed the purchase of Rochester, New York–based brokerage firm Essex Capital Markets Inc. Essex had 55 brokers and 4 offices in Buffalo, Syracuse, Lockport, and Jamestown.
+It was also attempting to buy Raleigh, North Carolina–based full-service investment banking firm Trident Securities Inc. Accordingly, Key would buy Trident in a stock deal in April 1999 and it would be operated as a separate division of McD.

-On January 1, 2001, McD bought The Wallach Company, a Denver, C0-based investment banking firm.
+On January 1, 2001, McD bought The Wallach Company, a Denver, Colorado–based investment banking firm.

 However, the firm began to decline in the waning years under KeyCorp.
 As such, a number of top brokers bolted the firm in the final 3 years before the UBS deal.